aleju/mario-ai/README.md

 The `gamma` (discount for expected/indirect rewards) is set to `0.9`.

+Training the model only on score increases (like in the Atari paper) would most likely not work, because enemies respawn when their spawning location moves outside of the screen, so the agent could just kill them again and again, each time increasing its score.

 ## Error function

 A selective MSE is used to train the agent.
 That is, for each example gradients are calculated just like they would be for a MSE.